Sant'Agostino, Rome: Tombs

 St. Tryphon of Campsada died in AD 250 and is located under the High Altar.

 Saint Monica died in 387.
 Her tomb was transferred here from the Santa Aurea Church in Ostia Antica, Italy on 11 April 1424.
-Her sarcophagus was designed by Isaia da Pisa (1410-1464) in 1455, and is now located in the Chapel of Saint Monica (left of the apse).
+Her sarcophagus was designed by Isaia da Pisa (1410–1464) in 1455, and is now located in the Chapel of Saint Monica (left of the apse).

 Norways's Archbishop Olav Trondsson died on 25 November 1474.
 His tombstone reads: "CVI DEDERAT SACRAM MERITO NORVEGIA SEDEM HIC TEGIT OLAVI FRIGIDVS OSSA LAPIS" (Here a cold stone covers the bones of Olav, to whom Norway rightly gave the holy chair).

 Cardinal Guillaume d'Estouteville died on 22 January 1483.

 Cardinal Giuseppe Renato Imperiali died on 18 February 1737.
 Pietro Bracci designed and sculpted his polychrome tomb in 1741.

 The inscriptions found in the basilica have been collected and published by Vincenzo Forcella.

-List of Cardinal-Protectors
+List of Cardinal-Priests

 Pope Sixtus V (1585–1590) established the titular church of a cardinal priest in April 1587.
+The following is a list of cardinal-priests at Sant'Agostino since 1590: